bolaft/diannotator/README.md

 ##### `segment`

-Contains the **dialogue segment**.
+Contains the **text segment**.
 When there are more than one segment in a message (due to prior segmentation for example), the `raw` column should only be filled in the first row, and left empty in the following rows.
 Moreover, when there are more than one raw message for a single segment (due to prior merging for example), the `segment` column should be filled only in the first row, and left empty in the following ones.

 ##### `participant`